 Emergency Battery Power

 I have a special battery pack that I carry with me to weddings.
 When I am providing music and/or microphones for a wedding ceremony in a location without electricity, I use my battery power.
 I always have it with me.
-If the power were to go out during a wedding, I can keep the music playing.
+If the power were to go out during a wedding, I can keep the music playing at least for a little bit!

 Have your cocktail hour somewhere besides the dining area.